khanshoaib3/minecraft-access/docs/setup/basic.md

 E.G.: if I install a mod for 1.17, it usually will not work on later or earlier versions of the game like 1.16 or 1.18.

 Which one should you choose?
 Fabric or NeoForge?
 Fabric is the preferred loader for most of this mod's users, as it has a simple installer and fast updates to the latest game version.
-If you are new to Minecraft, Fabric will be easier to set up and provide you with all of the mods you will need.
+If you are new to Minecraft, Fabric will be easier to set up and provide you with all the mods you will need.

 ### Install Fabric